aoukhart/swifty-companion/README.md

 # Swifty_Companion

-A flutter App that uses 42 API.
+The aim of the project is to build an application that will retrieve the information of 42 students, using the 42 API.
 <br><br/>

 <div align="center">